cooperkai/newThings/records/2023-06-18/README.md

 * windows install maven

-  add path in env: use full path which your maven.bin downloaded.(xxxx/maven-version/bin)
+  add path in env: use full path where is your maven.bin downloaded.(xxxx/maven-version/bin)

   notice: can't do it like jre install(create new parameter and add in PATH)